Nooneokf/temp-mail/public/blog/end-of-third-party-cookies-and-email-identity.md

 ---
 title: "The Post-Cookie Apocalypse (2025): Why Your Email is the New Super-Tracker & How to Protect It"
 description: "Cookies are gone — but tracking isn’t.
 In 2025, your email is now the most powerful tracking tool online.
-Discover how identity resolution works and how FreeCustom.Email helps you stay anonymous."
+Discover how identity resolution works and how tempmail.encorebot.me helps you stay anonymous."
 date: 2025-07-27
 updated: 2025-07-30
 author: